TeachBooks/he-staff/book/some_content/HE_Department_Board/management_board.md

 # Management Board Decisions

-In this page the decision of the management board will be posted:
+In this page the decisions of the management board will be posted:

 |**Title of Decision:**| Reimbursement of Stolen Items within the Hydraulic Engineering Department |
 |:----------------:|----------------:|